pstrope/GettingAndCleaningData/codebook.md

 Description of variable names in the tidy data
 ---------------------
 subject: This column identifies the person ID who performed the activity.
-This column ranges from 1 to 30.
+This column value ranges from 1 to 30.

 activity_description: This column lists the activity name performed.
-There are 6 activities.
+There are 6 activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

 The rest of the variables are the averages of the signals (the mean and standard deviations of the signals listed below) for each person for each activity.